The ancients called Calendula the "herb of the sun". Many Christians (especially Catholics) associate the flower with the Virgin Mary (Mary Gold).

 Calendula as an Herb for Medicinal Uses

 Calendula salve is approved in Germany and other European countries for topical use on slow-to-heal wounds and for ulcerations on the leg.
 A gargle or tea is also used to reduce inflammation of the mouth or sore throat.
-You can purchase the salve on Amazon.com - use their search feature on the right of the screen.

 The calendula flowers have been applied to cuts and wounds, burns and bruises, and used as a tea for gastric ulcers and other stomach ailments, for jaundice and other conditions.